 This is a critical question that needs honest and positive answers.
 Don’t say bad things about your current employer no matter how bad you feel about him or her.
 Instead, focus your answers on the plans you have for the future

 Give answers that will make the interviewer believes that you are leaving for good, not the one that will make him/her sees you as a bad person.

 9. Do You Have Any Question To Ask?

 This is possibly one of the most important questions in an interview because it allows you to discuss things that have not been asked in the interview process, making them see you as a serious person and the best for the role.

 Remember this a chance to also interview the company.
 So ask questions about what you are coming to face in the company.

 Questions about money may be trickish to answer sometimes because you will not want to bring yourself too low or sell yourself too high of the company’s budget.

-All you have to do is to make research before hand to know the salary range of the company or that of the one paid to people employed to your post.
+All you have to do is to make research beforehand to know the salary range of the company or that of the one paid to people employed in your post.

-ou cannot be able to prepare enough for an interview without practising these questions and know how to answer each question without messing up.
+ou cannot be able to prepare enough for an interview without practicing these questions and know how to answer each question without messing up.